Health Crises & Health System Resilience

 - Hosted the health workshop during the MAP launch on 24 November 2016 and moderated between NGOs and private actors to identify a topic for a MAP project with the GIZ and the Collective Leadership Institute

-- Led the development of a strategic alliance between GHP member firms working in medical technology and the BMZ in the context of the develoPPP program
+- Led the development of a strategic alliance between GHA member organizations working in medical technology and the BMZ in the context of the develoPPP program

-- Initiated integration of GHP member firms with the SEEG (Schnelleinsetzbaren Expertengruppe)
+- Initiated integration of GHA member organizations with the SEEG (Schnelleinsetzbaren Expertengruppe)

 - Initial cooperation with WFP Pandemic Supply Chain Initiative, including initial meeting with Dräger, 23 Januar 2017

-- GHP was named as the private sector partner for the special program “Health in Africa,” the ECOWAS Project GIZ (Kick-off early 2017)
+- GHA was named as the private sector partner for the special program “Health in Africa,” the ECOWAS Project GIZ (Kick-off early 2017)

-- GHP identified as a broker between German NGOs and businesses in the context of the #CSRHumanitär initiative
+- GHA identified as a broker between German NGOs and businesses in the context of the #CSRHumanitär initiative

 - A delegation trip with our member companies within the scope of the ECOWAS Project GIZ (Planned)